arbeit/cv/README.md

 ## Operating systems
 Various linuxes e.g. Ubuntu, Arch

+## Miscellaneous skills
+ * cloud computing: AWS and OpenStack.
+Here's an [AWS proof of concept](https://github.com/freizeit/auto-scaling-demo) I was asked to develop some time ago
+ * Postgres: have extensive hands-on experience with it.
+I was the "database guy" in more than one project :)
+ * RabbitMQ: used it quite a bit in the OpenQuake project, did most of the trouble-shooting and debugging on the distributed computation cluster.
+ * Packaging: did all the Ubuntu packaging for the OpenQuake project.

 ## Social
 ### Agile teams
 I have built and led a number of agile software development teams in the last couple of years